mcp-rune 0.107.0

 Source

-This guide explains how to extend the domain intelligence layer with new concepts, business rules, workflows, and diagram templates.
+This guide explains how to extend the domain intelligence layer with new concepts, business rules, and workflows.
 The framework is declarative: all domain components are data structures, not procedural code.

 Table of Contents